 Each trustee must establish and maintain an appropriate system of internal controls to safeguard estate funds and property, to ensure the integrity of financial record keeping and reporting, and to discourage employee theft.
 In addition to the cash receipts log described on p.
-9-1, the trustee should utilize additional record keeping tools which include, but are not limited to, an accounts receivable ledger and a numbered, duplicate receipt book.
-An accounts receivable ledger is used for tracking collections from customers or other third parties.
+9-1, the trustee should utilize additional record keeping tools which include, but are not limited to:

+- 1. An accounts receivable ledger for tracking collections from customers or other third parties.
 It identifies the customer or payer, the balance due, amounts collected, and the status of collection efforts.
 The accounts receivable ledger provides a convenient and concise method to monitor the collection of numerous accounts receivable.
-It also can be used to track preference actions and other collection efforts.
-The numbered, duplicate receipt book is utilized when a payer requests a receipt.
+It also can be used to track preference actions and other collection efforts. - 2.
+A numbered, duplicate receipt book for payers who request a receipt.
 A numbered, duplicate receipt must be provided for currency payments.